 “We’ll see about that,” Jensen returned.

 They were waiting for the results to be announced since they had already handed their bag over to the host.
-Once each group was done, the members were supposed to hand their loot over – and wait in the center of the park.
+Once each group was done, the members were supposed to hand their loot over–and wait in the center of the park.
 Vic and Jensen had finished half an hour into the game.
-Cyndi and Kimmy had used up most of their times, not wanting to make a mistake.
+Cyndi and Kimmy had used up most of their time, not wanting to make a mistake.

 “Could I please have everyone’s attention?”
 The host asked when the crowd gathered in front of him.

-“The results are as followed – of the 25 groups, only 15 groups had made it into the second round,” The host continued.
+“The results are as followed–of the twenty-five groups, only fifteen groups had made it into the second round,” The host continued.
 “The rest of the groups either did not finish in full with both partners or had run out of time.
 We still thank you for participating in our event.
 The ones who did not make it could still stay and watch the rest of the event if you would like so.
 We are also giving away some gift baskets to thank you for participating thus far.”

 Another set of murmurs were heard with some references to whether they had made it or not.
 The host waited for the crowd to simmer down once more.